APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 - The non-affiliates need to be addressed, explicitly.

 - The barricades that continually go up, even for small encampments, are likely meant for agitators and counter-protesters, not police or students.
 Or is it to keep "Zionists" out?
 Or are the Zionists counter-protesters?
-While actions in April was broader than a move simply for the sake of safety, if the students have to protect themselves from bodily harm either way, then any attempt to protest without the barricades and exclusion, as many students may be willing to do, would put their safety is at risk.
+While actions in April were broader than a move simply for the sake of safety, if the students have to protect themselves from bodily harm either way, then any attempt to protest without the barricades and exclusion, as many students may be willing to do, would put their safety at risk.
 Because no one will address the safety to students as its own separate issue, these broad, umbrella policies meant to keep the peace are really serving to chill free speech activities on campus.
 The reason UCLA decided to allow the encampment in the first place was because they wanted to be part of the national conversation.
 They wanted the spotlight partially on them.
 As policing and policy continue to be layered on, without addressing the real issues, UCLA will never again be part of this conversation, or potentially any other.
 Meanwhile Columbia shut their campus down to non-affiliates in a move that directly addresses an issue causing chaos and unsafe conditions on campus.
 That acknowledgement, in whatever form appropriate for UCLA, is vitally important.

 - They have to stop vandalizing campus, that vandalization is very expensive.
 This is a give a little take a little situation.

 - The three temporally parallel but spatially sequential threads